B1 ESL Video Lesson Plan: What’s on your mind?

 Check out the lesson plan

-An ESL lesson plan designed around a short film titled What’s on your mind? and the theme of Facebook.
+An ESL video lesson plan designed around a short film titled What’s on your mind? and the theme of social media.
 Students practise vocabulary related to social media, watch a short film, and talk about Facebook.

 Language level: Intermediate (B1) – Upper Intermediate (B2)